-• You or your representative may file an expedited complaint if we have refuse to expedite your organization/coverage determination, or if we extend the timeframe for a reconsideration.
+• You or your representative may file an expedited complaint if we have refused to expedite your coverage determination or reconsideration, or if we extend the timeframe for a reconsideration.
 We will respond to your expedited complaint within 24 hours of when we receive your expedited complaint.